hfshr/bitmexr/README.md

 # Package contents

-The package contains wrappers around the majority of API endpoints.
+The package contains dedicated wrappers for the majority of API endpoints.

   - `trades()` and `map_trades()` return individual trade data for a specified symbol/time period